List of Major League Baseball career assists leaders: Pitchers

 As strikeout totals have risen in baseball, the frequency of other defensive outs including ground outs has declined; as a result, assist totals for pitchers have likewise declined, and only one of the top 20 career leaders has been active since 1934; only five of the top 66 have been active since 1965.
 None of the top 87 single-season totals were recorded after 1918, and none of the top 477 have been recorded since 1944.
 Cy Young is the all-time leader in career assists as a pitcher with 2,014, over 500 more than any other pitcher.
-Clayton Kershaw, who had 384 assists through the end of the 2025 season to place him tied for 383rd all-time, is the leader among active players.

-Clayton Kershaw, the active leader in assists by a pitcher and tied in 383rd all-time.

 Christy Mathewson holds the National League record.

 Walter Johnson holds the American League record.

 Ed Walsh holds the single-season record of 227.

 Eppa Rixey holds the record for left-handed pitchers.

 Greg Maddux led the National League in assists a record twelve times.